am00ma/stzcpp/README.md

 # Standard lib for C++

+Goals:

+- no standard lib
+- no classes, const
+- no references (caveats: Str constructor from literal)
+- no constexpr (caveats: needs to be tested)
+- minimal templates (caveats: avoiding macros)
+- no methods (caveats: operator overloads) (not sure why??)
+- no exceptions

 ## From 'Speculations on arenas and custom strings in C++' April 14, 2024

 - Existing practice is unimportant.
 I’ve seen where that goes.
 Like the C standard library, the C++ standard library offers me little.
 Its concepts